-Student Engagement
+Student Engagement and Residential Living

-The Office of Student Engagement is the place to go for involvement and student leadership at Mount Mary University.
+The Office of Student Engagement and Residential Living oversees involvement and student leadership at Mount Mary University.
 Students can find information about all activity on campus, including programs, events, student organizations, new student orientation, and student leadership development.
 Events are open to all students, both on and off campus.
 Students may also obtain information regarding the Student Government Association (SGA) through this office.